What are the benefits of using the Playdays day nursery?

 - Children aged two to three years 1:4

 - Children aged three to five years 1:8

 Who can use the nursery?

-The nursery is convenient for staff working on site – we have a drop off bay outside the building and flexible sessions can be booked to work around shifts – but it can also be used by staff from other trust sites, staff from other health organisations such as TEWV, NEAS, the air ambulance and clinical commissioning groups and employees from partner organisations such as Carillion and Middlesbrough Council as long as they work on an NHS site.
+The nursery is convenient for staff working on site – we have a drop off bay outside the building and flexible sessions can be booked to work around shifts – but it can also be used by staff from other trust sites, staff from other health organisations such as TEWV, NEAS, the air ambulance and clinical commissioning groups and employees from partner organisations such as Serco and Middlesbrough Council as long as they work on an NHS site.